martinschaible/rspamd-installation-for-smartermail/README.md

 ## Rspamd Installation for Smartermail

-This is a guide to install and configure Rspamd for SmarterMail.
+:information_source: This is a guide to install and configure Rspamd for SmarterMail.

 Let's start here: [Wiki](../../wiki)